olinguyen/olinguyen.github.io/_posts/2017-08-21-gsoc-final-post.md

 tags: [gsoc, data-science, machine-learning]
 ---

+The following blog post summarizes most of my work for the [Google Summer of Code 2017](https://developers.google.com/open-source/gsoc) with the [Shogun Machine Learning Toolbox](shogun.ml).
+A python notebook that accompanies this blog post can be found [here](https://github.com/olinguyen/gsoc2017-shogun-dataproject/blob/master/Shogun%20Showroom.ipynb).

+## Introduction

 Everyday, the healthcare industry creates large amounts of patient and clinical data and stores them in electronic health records.
 Most of this data has previously been inaccessible, in part due to patient privacy concerns, which poses a challenge to researchers working on the analysis of health records.

 However, initatives like the Medical Information Mart For Intensive Care (MIMIC) database project have allowed for everyone to use and experiment with health data.
 In particular, the [MIMIC database](https://mimic.physionet.org/
 ) is a critical care database made freely available for researchers around the world to develop and evaluate intensive care unit (ICU) patient monitoring and decision support systems that will improve the efficiency, accuracy and timeliness of clinical decision-making in critical care.

-A python notebook that accompanies this blog post can be found [here](https://github.com/olinguyen/gsoc2017-shogun-dataproject/blob/master/Shogun%20Showroom.ipynb).

 ## Table of Contents
 1. [Objective](#1-objective)